 It’s not that I fully disagree with the FIRE movement and what some folks are striving for.
 I think many FIRE principles have great merit and kudos to those that live by these rare principles:

-- Save early and often, in great quantities.
+- Save early and often, in great quantities if you can.

 - Avoid long-term debt that is not used for wealth generation.

-- Optimize your investing (i.e., keep your costs low and diversified) to realize your financial goals sooner than later.
+- Optimize your investing (i.e., keep your costs low and diversified).

 I’ve written about FIRE before on this site.
 A few times.